What is Dengue Fever?

-Acetaminophen including Tylenol and others can help ease pain and alleviate your fever.
+As for the initial dengue fever treatment, Acetaminophen including Tylenol and others can help ease pain and alleviate your fever.
 Pain relievers such as aspirin, ibuprofen and naproxen sodium are not recommended as they may increase risks of excessive bleeding conditions.
 With severe dengue fever, you are advised to:

 - Request supportive care in a hospital

 - Get intravenous (IV) fluid and electrolyte replacement

 - Take blood pressure as advised by the doctor